oracle-livelabs/em-omc/logging-analytics/ebs-monitoring/loganalytics-explorer-gui/log-exlporer-gui.md

 6. **Main panel**, where the visualization outputs appear above the results of the query.
 ![](images/la-main-panel.png "Log Explorer")

-Around 800+ different types of logs (Log Sources) are being collected in Logging Analytics ranging from logs from Oracle Database to Linux OS to Packaged Applications to Cloud Services.
+Around 800+ different types of logs (Log Sources) are being collected in Log Analytics ranging from logs from Oracle Database to Linux OS to Packaged Applications to Cloud Services.

 Note: You are working with live logs so it may take a few minutes for logs to show up in your Log Explorer view.
 Click the **Run** button to re-run the query.

 You'll learn log analytics basics and how to use Log Explorer GUI in the next section.

 ## Acknowledgements
-* **Author** - Gurusamy Poosamalai, Logging Analytics Development Team
+* **Author** - Gurusamy Poosamalai, Log Analytics Development Team, Supriya Joshi, Log Analytics Development Team
-* **Contributors** -  Kumar Varun, Logging Analytics Product Management, Jolly Kundu - Logging Analytics Development Team
+* **Contributors** -  Kumar Varun, Log Analytics Product Management, Jolly Kundu - Log Analytics Development Team
-* **Last Updated By/Date** - Aug 24 2022
+* **Last Updated By/Date** - Sep 10 2025